Unfolding Further

 Luggage on a Brompton for Touring

-If you are looking for a well-tested solution for securely attaching a regular backpack to a Brompton bike, I thought I would share some pictures clearly showing how it works.
+If you are looking for a tested solution for securely attaching a regular backpack to a Brompton bike, I thought I would share some pictures clearly showing how it works.
 It has been tested in multiple tours I have taken on a Brompton and used by many Brompton cyclists; this simple hack works really well.
 You can use any backpack you might already have, but I find that a 45L capacity is about the perfect size.
 The shoulder straps are harnessed over a horizontal bar (I use an empty tubular metal, but anything sturdy would work.
 Broomstick, anyone?) attached to the saddle by means of leather straps.
 A couple of large-sized zip ties also do the job really well if you don't want to buy similar straps.
 The waist strap is tied to the seat post as a way to further secure the backpack as well as giving it more stability.
 The Brompton rack bungee cords are then tied to the bottom of the sack to make sure it doesn't shift forward and hinder pedaling.
 Another benefit of this system is the fact that it is very quick to dismount the rack and put it back where it belongs, on your shoulders!
 This setup is very stable and makes a rucksack the perfect cycle touring solution on a Brompton.

 Continue Reading